 4. And the angel answered and spoke to those standing before him, “Take the filthy garments away from him!”
 And to Joshua he said, “Behold, I have made your iniquity to pass from you, and I am clothing you with stately robes.”

-7. “Thus says the Lord of hosts, If you walk in my ways and if you perform my service, then you shall also judge my house and keep my courts, and I will give you places to walk among those who stand here.
+Lord of Hosts: If you walk in my ways and if you perform my service, then you shall also judge my house and keep my courts, and I will give you places to walk among these who are standing here.

-9. There, before Joshua, is the stone that I have laid!
-On a single stone, behold, seven eyes!
-Behold, declares the Lord of hosts, I am engraving its engraving, and I will take away the iniquity of that land in one day.
+Lord of Hosts, and I will take away the iniquity of that land in one day.

 ¶1.
 The angel who spoke to me came again and woke me up, the way a man is roused out of his sleep,